Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE-MLv2/Design_Tutorials/README.md

 # Design Tutorials

-The AI Engine Development Design Tutorials showcase the two major phases of AI Engine-MLv2 application development: architecting the application and developing the kernels.
-Both phases are demonstrated in these tutorials.
+The AI Engine Development Design Tutorials showcase the two major phases of AI Engine-ML v2 application development: architecting the application and developing the kernels.
+These tutorials demonstrate both phases.

  <table style="width:100%">
  <tr>